2024-2025 Academic Catalog

 Transfer Credit

-Concordia University Chicago reserves the right to determine the number, age, content and type of transfer credits accepted toward the student’s degree or program.
 After the completion of 12 semester hours of coursework at CUC, no more than 50 percent of combined transfer credit and previously-applied CUC credit may be applied to a program.
 Application to have transfer of credits apply to a graduate program must be made by the student through the advisor.
-These credits must be approved for a degree program by the appropriate program coordinator, division chair and the Registrar.
+These credits must be approved by the appropriate program coordinator, division chair and the Registrar.
 Only courses taken within the past eight years of the student's program start term with a grade of “B” or higher from a regionally accredited institution of higher education will be considered for transfer credit.
-Only graduate work beyond the student's initial master's degree, satisfactorily completed at other regionally accredited institution(s), may be accepted toward doctoral degree programs upon approval of the student’s GPS advisor, division chair and the Registrar.
+Graduate work beyond the student's initial master's degree, satisfactorily completed at other regionally accredited institution(s), may be accepted toward doctoral degree programs upon approval of the student’s GPS advisor, division chair and the Registrar.

 A CUC student’s cumulative GPA is calculated solely on courses taken at CUC; transfer coursework is accepted as credit.
 Courses taken on a Pass/Fail basis will not be accepted for transfer credit*.